 Freezing Basil Oil or Pesto

-Pour or spoon your oil or pesto into freezer bags.
-Put in just enough to cover the surface of the bag when it is horizontal.
-Freeze flat (horizontal).
+Pour or spoon your basil oil or pesto into freezer bags.
+Put in just enough to cover the surface of the bag when it is flat on the counter.
+Place in the freezer this way (horizontal).
 What you'll end up with is a pesto "pancake" from which you can break off just what you need.

-Alternatively, fill ice cube trays with your basil oil or pesto.
-Freeze, then pop out the cubes and transfer them to freezer containers (or freezer bags).
+If you'd rather have pre-measured portions, use small containers—or better yet, an ice cube tray.
+Add the oil or pesto, cover, and freeze, then pop out the cubes and transfer them to freezer containers (or freezer bags).
 Each cube will be approximately 1 tablespoon of basil oil or pesto.